-We have heard anecdotal evidence of similar denials of care in New York.
+We have heard stories of similar denials of care in New York.
 For example, according to conversations with providers, a hospital in upstate New York has a policy against treating miscarriages so long as there is a fetal heartbeat; patients who miscarry have languished without care, sometimes becoming septic, unless or until the provider on call transfers them to a hospital that does not have this policy-based exclusion.
+Patients and their loved ones have shared stories of being denied tubal ligation after c-section, placement of an IUD, infertility services, and gender-affirming care, as well as miscarriage management, at hospitals both upstate and in New York City.